Removing undesirable parts the plant and reducing other parts will improve light and reduce competition benefitting future growth.

-Buds grow into shoots with a flower at the end and dormand buds in the leaf axils.
-When the shoot has flowered those dormant buds become active and grow into shoots with a flower at its end (repeat flowering types).
+Buds grow into shoots flowers at the end and dormand buds in the leaf axils.
+When the shoot has flowered those dormant buds become active and again grow into shoots with flowers at their end (repeat flowering types).

 So when a branch has flowered you can cut to bring out the best in the remaining buds.
 Most likely there will be some flowers developing and some which have finished.
 Whether you cut some or all is your choice - repeat flowering roses will reflower anyway.

-Often, the more flowers you cut the more flowers you get! .
+Often, the more you cut the more flowers you get!

 Buds define the growth characteristics of the rose plant, using resources from their point of origin on the plant and sunlight to develope shoots that give the rose its growth and flowers.

 Buds on a branch grow shoots that compete for the resources available to the branch and are empowered by sunlight.